-The words "Add a new node here" on the previous page are a live url and you will get a new box asking you to fill in all the necessary forms: which kind of hardware you are going to install what you are getting connected with.
+The words "Add a new node here" on the previous page if shown on your screen are a live url rather than as a screen shot as I have pasted in here.
+Click on the screen of your laptop you will get a new box asking you to fill in all the necessary forms: which kind of hardware you are going to install and what you are getting connected with.
 Finally the software will tell you from the precise point you have chosen whether you have line of sight to create a new wireless link from that spot.
-Now, by using Google maps and this technique you can apply our tools to building new wireless networks anywhere in the world.
+Now, by using Google maps and this technique you can apply our tools to building new wireless networks any-where in the world.

 COOK Report: Absolutely awesome!
 Now I see a node called GurbTechMundo.
-Below the satellite view map is a listing of supernodes.
+Below the satellite view map -- on page 64 above -- is a listing of supernodes.

-Roca: Yes
+Roca: Yes.